ridzuanxyz/melomak/README.md

 # Melody Maker Plus

-A musical sequencer web app inspired by Chrome Music Lab.
+A musical sequencer web app based on Chrome Music Lab’s Melody Maker.
 Create melodies by clicking on a grid where time moves left to right and pitch goes up to down.

 ## Features